 The new implementation of Phidgets since version 6.1.2 offers a large range of available devices for all kinds of scenarios.

-For learning more about the hardware devices themselves, please refer to the official Phidgets website.
+To learn more about the hardware devices themselves, please refer to the official Phidgets website.

 These Phidgets are currently implemented in WD: